yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## audio tools 📁
 Command-line tool for managing or interacting with related tasks.
-* [transflac](https://bitbucket.org/gbcox/transflac.git/) [❌ ❌ 🖥️CLI 🖥️TUI] - A repository containing a series of utilities to assist in the maintenance and organization of FLAC based music collections.
+* [transflac](https://bitbucket.org/gbcox/transflac.git/) [❌ ❌ 🖥️CLI/🖥️TUI] - A repository containing a series of utilities to assist in the maintenance and organization of FLAC based music collections.

 ## css tools 📁
 Command-line tool for managing or interacting with related tasks.